Islandora/documentation/docs/technical-documentation/migration-migrate-api.md

 ##### To make migrate_7x_claw work you need

 - Access
-    - You need credentials to both your Islandora 7 and 8 installs.
+    - You need credentials to both your Islandora Legacy and Islandora installs.
 - Migrate API Knowledge
     - The tutorial for migrate_islandora_csv
 Is still relevant